Bernard Tomic

-Bernard Tomic (/ˈtɒmɪk/; Bernard Tomić, [běrnard tômitɕ, – tǒː-]; born 21 October 1992) is an Australian professional tennis player whose career-high ranking was world No. 17.
+Bernard Tomic (/ˈtɒmɪk/; Bernard Tomić, [běrnard tômitɕ, – tǒː-]; born 21 October 1992) is an Australian professional tennis player.
+He has been ranked as high as world No. 17 in men's singles by the Association of Tennis Professionals (ATP).
+Tomic has won four singles titles on the ATP Tour.

 As a junior, Tomic enjoyed a successful career in which he won an Orange Bowl title and two junior Grand Slam singles titles, the 2008 Australian Open and 2009 US Open.

-As a pro, he has won the 2013 Apia International Sydney, 2014 Claro Open Colombia, 2015 Claro Open Colombia and the 2018 Chengdu Open.
-He made a final appearance at the 2016 Acapulco Telcel and a quarterfinal appearance at the 2011 Wimbledon Championships, as well as at the 2015 BNP Paribas Open, the 2015 Shanghai Masters, and the 2016 Western & Southern Open.
+As a professional, Tomic has won the 2013 Sydney International, 2014 and 2015 Colombia Open, as well as the 2018 Chengdu Open.
+He made a final appearance at the 2016 Mexican Open and quarterfinal appearances at the 2011 Wimbledon Championships, the 2015 Indian Wells Open, the 2015 Shanghai Masters and the 2016 Western & Southern Open.

-In January 2018, Tomic was revealed as a celebrity contestant on the fourth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.
-On 30 January 2018, Tomic withdrew from the competition after three days, owing to feeling uncomfortable and depressed.
+In January 2018, Tomic was revealed as a celebrity contestant on the fourth season of the Australian version of I'm a Celebrity...Get Me Out of Here!
+On 30 January 2018, Tomic withdrew from the competition after three days, owing to feeling uncomfortable and depressed, thus making him one of the shortest-tenured contestants on the show globally.

 Throughout his career, Tomic has been known for his controversial behaviour, including legal issues, altercations with officials and fans, and accusations of tanking during events.